liyuan88/Term-2-P4/README.md

 * (0.5,0.01,2)
   - Great improvement!
 The car can now go through most of the track though it is waving quite a bit.
 This suggests me increase the D.
 * (0.5,0.01,4)
   - Mostly good but still experiencing some sharp steering during the run.
-When the car is moving away from the center line to a certain extent, it always make a sharp steering.
+When the car is moving away from the center line to a certain extent, it always makes a sharp steering.
 So I further cut P & I.
 * (0.25, 0.005, 4)
   - Looks good!
 But the driving is still not very stable in some sharp turns.
 So I keep tuning the parameters by raising them individually up and down by a small amount.
 The final result is (0.2,0.001,3.5).